 - Onion powder: Adds a strong onion flavor.

 - Garlic powder: Adds a subtle garlic flavor.

 - Paprika: Adds a smoky flavor.

-- Salt and pepper: Enhances flavor and adds flavor.
+- Salt and black pepper: Enhances flavor and adds flavor.
 I like to use sea salt.

-This dressing will last about a week in the fridge.
+This buffalo ranch sauce recipe will last about a week in an airtight container in the fridge.
 If you don't think you'll use it up in time, adjust the amount of servings in the recipe to suit your needs.

 The servings are highlighted in green.
 When you hover over the servings, you'll see a slider.
 Slide to your desired amount and the recipe will adjust to the amount of servings you want.